techidaily/site-win11-tips/source/_posts/expert-guide-how-to-disguise-taskbar-on-win-11.md

  Using the Registry Editor, you can tweak Windows system settings.
 The tool can also come in handy in hiding the search bar from the Taskbar on Windows 11\.
 Here's how:

- Before getting into the below steps, make sure to[back up the registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) .
+ Before getting into the below steps, make sure to [back up the registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) .
 This will ensure that you can quickly restore your computer to a working state if something goes wrong.

 1. Open the**Windows Search** by pressing the**Win + S** hotkeys.
 2. In the search bar, type**Registry Editor** and choose**Open** from the right pane.
-Alternatively, you can also use any other[method to open the Registry Editor](https://www.makeuseof.com/windows-11-open-registry-editor/) .
+Alternatively, you can also use any other [method to open the Registry Editor](https://www.makeuseof.com/windows-11-open-registry-editor/) .
 ![Choosing Registry Editor in Windows Search](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/choosing-registry-editor.jpg)
 3. Navigate to the following location in the Registry Editor.
 `Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Search`